-Formal ceremonies at IUPUI include the New Student Convocation held in August to recognize outstanding entering students and their families; the Chancellor's Honors Convocation, held each April to honor outstanding performance by

-IUPUI students, staff, and faculty; dedication and naming of major facilities; and the IUPUI Commencement ceremonies, which are held in May.
+Formal ceremonies at IUPUI include the New Student Convocation held in August to recognize outstanding entering students and their families; the Chancellor's Honors Convocation, held each April to honor outstanding performance by IUPUI students, staff, and faculty; dedication and naming of major facilities; and the IUPUI Commencement ceremonies, which are held in May.
 All faculty, full-time and part-time, are encouraged to participate in these ceremonies.
 Faculty members also are invited to attend the Chancellor's Employee Recognition Ceremony.

-Ceremonies and other special events are planned and implemented by IUPUI's Vice Chancellor for External Affairs, IUPUI's Office of Alumni Relations, and Indiana University's Office of Commencement Services and University Ceremonies.
+Ceremonies and other special events are planned and implemented by IUPUI's Office of Academic Affairs, Vice Chancellor for Community Relations, IUPUI's Office of Alumni Relations, and Indiana University's Office of University Events and Conference Services.